Metacello/metacello/docs/MetacelloScriptingAPI.md

 #### `load` Notes

 * If a configuration is already present in the image when the load command is executed, the existing configuration is used.
 Use the [get](#getting) command to refresh the configuration.

+* If a a newer version of a dependent project is called for during a load, the [updgrade](*upgrading) of the project is allowed.
+Use the [onUpgrade:](*onupgrade) block to disallow specific projects.

 * The default repository is platform-dependent.
 See the documentation for your platform to determine which repository is used.